Sam0702/WarCard-Game-/README.md

-# WarCard-Game-
+# WarCard Game
-I have made this card game using Swift.
+I have made this war card game using Swift UI.